hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 To check whether this Service is up or not, the user can confirm it by
 ```
-[root@k8smaster build]# kubectl get services -n kube-system
+$ kubectl get services -n kube-system
 NAME                     TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)                  AGE
-hpe3parprimera-csp-svc   ClusterIP   10.111.253.102   <none>        8080/TCP                 14h
+primera3par-csp-svc   ClusterIP   10.111.253.102   <none>        8080/TCP                 14h
 kube-dns                 ClusterIP   10.96.0.10       <none>        53/UDP,53/TCP,9153/TCP   141d
 ```
-`hpe3parprimera-csp-svc` is the kubernetes service which exposes the REST server running in the CSP pod to the external services via kubernetes internal networking
+`primera3par-csp-svc` is the kubernetes service which exposes the REST server running in the CSP pod to the external services via kubernetes internal networking
 Try making a health check call like
 ```
 export no_proxy=$no_proxy,10.111.253.102